President's Dining Room: Clinton renovation

 The room was again redecorated in 1997 by Kaki Hockersmith, the personal interior designer for President Bill and Hillary Clinton.
 Hockersmith felt the room was gloomy due to the color of the wallpaper and the lack of light, but the historic wallpaper could not be removed without incurring further damage.
 Instead, thin wooden lathes were nailed to the walls, and a new wall covering attached to them.
 This completely obscured the 1961 wallpaper without having to remove it.
 For the new wall covering, Hockersmith chose a pale green silk (manufactured by Scalamandré, Inc.) with a moiré pattern, onto which was printed medallions in two different tones of green.
 Portions of the frieze around the top of the room were painted with a pale yellow glaze to bring out its detail.

 A new carpet, in colors complementary to the green wall covering, was also ordered and installed.
 The carpet, designed by Hockersmith, featured a diagonal grid-like background pattern designed to be both visually stimulating as well as better able to obscure stains and damage.
 Clusters of flowers and acorns, in the Colonial Revival style, were woven into the field of the carpet, which was woven by Scott Group Custom Carpets in Grand Rapids, Michigan.

 The Sheraton chairs were restored to the room, and reupholstered in a bright yellow patterned brocade with a curving garland of flowers down and across the seat.
 The pedestal table was removed, and a custom 1902 dining room table, designed by architect Stanford White installed.
 The room was decorated with paintings by Childe Hassam, Edmund C. Tarbell, and Guy C. Wiggins.

 George W. Bush refurbishment

 The pale green silk wall covering was removed during the presidency of George W. Bush, replaced by a soft yellow silk damask selected by the Bushes' interior decorator, Ken Blasingame.

+Melania Trump renovation

+During President Donald Trump's first term, First Lady Melania Trump played a significant role, shaping architecture, landscape, preserving historic interiors, and enhancing decorative arts to carry the White House forward.
+She oversaw the conservation of the historic Zuber wall covering.